 Florida defines burglary as the unlawful entry of a dwelling, structure, or conveyance owned by, or in possession of another person, to commit an intentional felony or a theft.
-If you’re accused of a burglary, it’s essential to contact our lawyer before communicating further with law enforcement, as what you say and how you act may work against you in court later.
-Attorney Adam Less is a former police officer, meaning his knowledge of how the other side operates when handling burglary charges could serve your case immensely when building a defense.
+If you’re accused of a burglary, it’s essential to contact our lawyers before communicating further with law enforcement, as what you say and how you act may work against you in court later.
+Our founding attorney, Adam Less, is a former police officer, meaning his knowledge of how the other side operates when handling burglary charges could serve your case immensely when building a defense.

 Under certain circumstances, your burglary charges may equate to a felony:

 - First-degree felony: The offender commits assault or battery, is armed with explosives or a dangerous weapon, or enters an occupied or unoccupied dwelling or structure and uses a motor vehicle as an instrument to assist in committing the offense, and thereby damages the dwelling or structure, or causes property damage over $1,000

 Second-degree felony: The offender does not make an assault or battery and is not armed with

 a dangerous weapon or explosive, and the offender enters or remains in a:

 - Dwelling, with or without another person in the dwelling at the time the offender enters or remains

 - Structure, and there is another person in the structure at the time the offender enters or remains